 A CFO is a problem solver that can help you find smarter ways of working, by leveraging technology and improving processes.
 As your company grows, manual processes break down and must be replaced with automated ones.
 Errors in any process cost money.
 They effect quality and cause delays in delivery of products and services, they increase headcount by bogging down team members and they affect customer service in a negative way.
 All of these impact your company’s financial performance.

 These are just a few ways you can elevate your company by partnering with a CFO.
 But there are other areas of financial expertise that could benefit your company:

-- Identify strengths and opportunities
+- Strengths and opportunities identification

 - What-if scenarios